codepath/android_guides/Consuming-APIs-with-Retrofit.md

 }
 ```

-When this `Callback` type is provided as a last parameter, Retrofit 1 would dispatch the task asynchronously instead of synchronously.
-To avoid having different calling patterns for synchronous and asynchronous calls, this interface was consolidated in Retrofit 2.
+Retrofit 1 relied on this `Callback` type as a last parameter to determine whether the API call would be dispatched asynchronously instead of synchronously.
+To avoid having two different calling patterns, this interface was consolidated in Retrofit 2.
 You now simply define the return value with a parameterized `Call<T>`, as shown in the previous section.

 #### Accessing the API